Excape/hsr-docs-hs16/docs/hs16/englhtw.md

 He found out what the black spots were by "steering" them with a magnet.
 That's how he discovered the *electron* and that it was electrons that travelled inside a wire.
 The "bumping and crashing" of these electrons made the wire glow

 ### Chapter 4
+Faraday discovered the "force fields" of magnets, proving that there isn't just empty space between two objects.
+He was a deeply religious man and had therefore a different view on nature, not as strictly "deterministic" as Newton's view was.

+He was not educated, lacking formal education in mathematics.
+His colleagues didn't take his theories seriously because of that.

+**What was the connection between Faraday’s experience in Switzerland and “what he  believed of science?**

+In Switzerland he saw a rainbow.
+Science told him that the rainbow "was always waiting, but could only sometimes be seen".

 ### Chapter 5
+Cyrus Field was the first one to tackle a sea cable over the atlantic to connect europe and america.
+Cities were already connected through telegraphs, but continents weren't.
+Field was a rich business man and could afford to make his vision come true.

+He travelled to London and worked with the Scottish scientist *William Thomson* (not JJ!).

+The first attempt at sea cables failed.
+The misconception was that cables were like a hose, you "poor" in electricity at the one end and it comes out at the other.
+But the signals were "blurred" (noisy) when they arrived.
+Thomson understood why, as the cable was a force field "carrying" the electrons forward.
+The first sea cables had a thick iron casting around them, making the noise worse.
+Field didn't want to change his view, and turned to *Edward Whitehouse*, who had the same view as him.

+Whitehouse and Field built the cable, but it was a huge embarrassement when the messages from the Queen took forever to get through the cable.
+In panic, Whitehouse hooked big batteries up to the cable, hoping that more electricity would help, but that just heated up the cable, melting the rubber insulation and eventually causing a short circuit with the outer iron casting.
+Eventually, no signal at all could go through anymore.

+Thomson took over again, and they built a better cable in 1866, this time it was a success.

 ### Chapter 6
 ### Chapter 7
 ### Chapter 8